shweshi/OpenGraph/README.md

   use OpenGraph;

   $data = OpenGraph::fetch("https://unsplash.com/");

+  You can also pass an optional parameter either true or false.
+Which specify whether to fetch all metadata or only og metadata.
+By default its false.

+  $data = OpenGraph::fetch("https://unsplash.com/", true);

   ```

-  this will give you an array like this..
+  this will give you an array like this if by default..

   ```
     array (